Here’s what’s in and out of the government funding agreement

 Maryland bridge funding

-Under the the bill, replacing the Francis Scott Key Bridge in Maryland would be fully funded by the federal government.
-The legislation would also allow the US Treasury Department to recoup money from any settlements related to the bridge’s collapse to help pay for the rebuilding.
+Under the the bill, replacing the Francis Scott Key Bridge in Maryland will be fully funded by the federal government.
+The legislation will also allow the US Treasury Department to recoup money from any settlements related to the bridge’s collapse to help pay for the rebuilding.

 A cargo ship crashed into the bridge in March, causing it to collapse and severing access to critical shipping routes in and out of the Port of Baltimore.
 Six workers on the bridge were killed.